antimof/UxPlay/README.txt

 **Note libplist-dev (which must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies since the original antimof version UxPlay-1.2.
-Older Linux distributionsmay only supply libplist 1.x, which is too old. \[Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.\]**
+Older Linux distributions may only supply libplist 1.x, which is too old. \[Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.\]**
 \_If you cannot find a libplist-2.x package that installs on your older